Youth Turkey Hunts

 Anyone born after 1980 is required to have a hunter safety card to hunt in Illinois.
 If you do not have a hunter safety number, Illinois offers a one-time Apprentice License that is good for a year.
 Turkey permits have to be purchased in advance.
 Depending if you are resident or nonresident will determine when you apply for your turkey permit.
 As long as you apply before the applicable deadlines, you should not have any problems obtaining a spring turkey permit.
 Tags for the special youth turkey season are sold over the counter.

-Our youth turkey hunts are half price when hunting with a paid adult.
+Our youth turkey hunts are half price when hunting with a paid adult during the regular turkey season.
+(Adults and youth can only hunt together during the regular turkey season.)
 At Heartland Lodge, we considered anyone 16 yrs. or younger a youth hunter.
 For the special youth turkey season, the IDNR requires the youth hunter to be under 16 yrs. old.
 The adult and youth will be hunting together with one guide and both hunters can harvest a turkey.
 If you would like for the youth hunter to have their own private guide, this can be arranged but the youth discount then would not apply.

 1) Have an adult shoot the gun before the hunt with the heavy loads the youth will be hunting with.
 Make sure it patterns well and you know the maximum distance the gun will shoot.